Roasted Cornish Game Hen

 This post may contain affiliate links to products I use and love.

-Valentine’s Day is right around the corner and I remember when I used to pull out all the stops when it came to woo-ing my now husband with my culinary powers.
-Now that we’re married, I like to make things simple because, chances are, Landon will be joining us at our romantic dinner for two….er, um, three.
+The holidays are right around the corner and I remember when I used to pull out all the stops when it came to trying to impress my family and friends with my culinary powers.
+But now, I like to make things simple because nobody wants to spend hours in the kitchen instead of time with your guests.

 I tend to make this Filet Mignon recipe on the regular but this year I’ll be mixing things up with this super simple Baked Cornish Hen recipe.
 My little guy LOVES chicken so this will be a home run for everyone.
 Plus, this cornish hen recipe is so easy you can rely on it for a simple weeknight dinner.

 I kept this roasted Cornish Hen recipe super simple with just a handful of ingredients like I did for my Roasted Chicken recipe.
 It’s the most reliable way to ensure your hens are juicy, tender and super flavorful.
 AND you won’t be spending a ton of time prepping them.

 They’re so fun to serve for special occasions because each person gets their own little hen or you can split them and share.
 Really, they’re big enough that you could share a whole hen if you round out the meal with some heartier side dishes like Potatoes au Gratin or a Twice Baked Potato.